slowernews/wisdom-tldr/README.md

 ===
 ###On mortality

 You will die soon.
 Act accordingly.
+You'll never be as young as you are today.

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*